Submissions

 All tables are to be numbered using Arabic numerals.

-You should always cite tables in text in consecutive numerical order.
+✓ Always cite tables in text in consecutive numerical order.

 Please provide a table caption (title) explaining the components of each table.
-Identify any previously published material by giving the original source in the form of a reference at the end of the Table caption.
+Identify any previously published material by giving the source in the form of a reference at the end of the Table caption.

 To create tables, use the table function, not spreadsheets.
 Avoid creating tables by hand with multiple spaces or tabs that contain no cells.